KazanovLab/GKclust/README.md

 Please use the [GitHub issue tracker](https://github.com/KazanovLab/GENAKITclust/issues) to report bugs or suggest features.

 ## Citing
 Ponomarev GV, Kurtoğlu B, Kazanov MD.
-"GENAKITclust: A Bioinformatics Tool for Detecting Spatially Clustered Mutations in Complete Genomes". *to be submitted*
+"GKclust: A Bioinformatics Tool for Detecting Spatially Clustered Mutations in Complete Genomes". *to be submitted*

 ## Funding
 This study was supported by the Scientific and Technological Research Council of Turkey (TUBITAK) under Grant Number 123E476.
 The authors thank TUBITAK for their support.